13 Little Cars With Massive Engines Under The Hood

 Alfa Romeo 147 GTA

 According to Jeremy Clarkson, you can’t call yourself a real car enthusiast until you’ve owned an Alfa Romeo.
-The Alfa Romeo 147 is a small hatchback propelled by the fantastic 3.2-liter Busso V6 unit.
+I mean, I haven’t yet, but I’m just waiting for the right 4C to cross my path.
+Another car we didn’t get here in the US but absolutely deserves a spot on this list is the Alfa Romeo 147 GTA.
+This small hatchback (built on the compact Fiat Tipo platform) was propelled by the fantastic 3.2-liter Busso V6 unit.
 Go big, or go home, right?!

 Holden Torana